Social Media Policies: Mis/Disinformation, Threats, and Harassment

 Ad Requirements

-Political ads on YouTube must adhere to Google’s ad policies, which require political organizations to go through verification before running ads on Google platforms.
-Ads on YouTube are also subject to the community guidelines on election misinformation, which include prohibitions on voter suppression, false claims about candidate eligibility, and incitement to interfere with election processes.
+Political ads on YouTube must adhere to Google’s ad policies, which requires political organizations to go through verification before running ads on Google platforms.
+Ads on YouTube are also subject to the community guidelines on election misinformation.
 Monetized channels are subject to eligibility requirements.

 Threats/Harassment